 What is an AI agency?
 An operator definition

-An AI agency is a service business that designs, builds, and ships AI-powered workflows inside the tools a company already uses, typically focused on operational outcomes (more leads, faster customer response, less admin time) rather than strategy decks.
+An AI agency is a service business that designs and builds AI-powered workflows inside the tools a company already uses.
+The focus is operational: more leads, faster customer response, less admin time, not a strategy deck.
 Unlike a generalist marketing agency that bolts AI on as a feature, an AI agency treats AI implementation as the core deliverable and structures its team, pricing, and engagement model around getting working systems into production.
 The output is not a report or a roadmap.
 The output is a working system inside your CRM, your inbox, your booking flow, or whatever process is costing you the most hours each week.
-Engagements typically run 4 to 12 weeks for an initial build, with ongoing support if the operator wants iteration, and pricing usually sits between $2,000 and $15,000 depending on scope, integration complexity, and whether the agency is embedded or remote.
+Engagements typically run 4 to 12 weeks for an initial build, with ongoing support if the operator wants iteration.
+Pricing usually sits between $2,000 and $15,000 depending on scope, integration complexity, and whether the agency is embedded or remote.

 What does an AI agency actually do?

 What they actually build varies by business type.
 For a 12-person recruitment firm, it might be an AI that drafts candidate summaries from CVs and sends first-pass qualification emails automatically.
-For a hospitality group, it might be an AI that handles the first 80% of guest enquiries across three email inboxes.
+For a hospitality group, it might be an AI that handles the first 80% of guest inquiries across three email inboxes.
 For a professional services firm, it might be a proposal generator that pulls from past work and outputs a first draft in 8 minutes instead of 4 hours.
 The common thread is always the same: a specific operation, a measurable before state, and a measurable after state.
+If the agency cannot describe the after state in numbers, the work was never scoped properly.

-How is an AI agency different from a marketing agency or consultancy?
+How an AI agency differs from a marketing agency or consultancy

 The billing model also differs.
 Marketing agencies run monthly retainers.
 Consultants bill day rates.
 A well-structured AI agency charges per project or per system, with a clear scope of work and a defined end date.
-That is important because it aligns the agency's incentive with yours: they get paid when something works, not just when they show up.
+That matters because it aligns the agency's incentive with yours: they get paid when something works, not just when they show up.
 The phrase operators use on Reddit to describe bad agency retainers is instructive here.
 "Agency retainer: 40% overhead, 30% sales commission, 20% account manager, 10% on actual work."
 An AI agency built on a project model does not have that problem because there is nothing to hide the overhead inside.
+If you want the diagnosis-only version of this work, how an AI consultant differs walks through the role that recommends rather than builds.

-For a deeper comparison, see AI agency vs AI consultant which covers the decision criteria in detail.
+For a deeper side-by-side, AI agency vs AI consultant covers the decision criteria in detail.

 What does an AI agency cost?